What are the life skills I wish I'd picked up before leaving home? Read on…

 1. How to make a bed (so you can lie in it)

 The first thing you notice when you move into a new home, minus parents and helpers, is that the bed isn’t made.
 If, like me, you didn’t vacuum pack your own bedclothes and duvet (don’t laugh, I know people who did this), you definitely need to buy those and, possibly, a duvet and pillow.
 It helps to let the kids know the difference between a single and a queen-sized bed.
 It also helps to teach them how to make their bed, or they’ll be sleeping on a sheet draped on top of a mattress.
 Classy.

 2. Cooking beyond cup noodles (do microwavable ready meals count?)

-The next thing said wide-eyed ingénue will discover is that they’re hungry.
+The next thing said wide-eyed ingénue would discover is that they’re hungry.
 When you’re sick of snacks and ice cream, it’s probably best to know how to use a kitchen and its various appliances.
-“What’s the worst that could happen?”, you might say.
-There’s more than one answer: sparks when someone sticks foil into the microwave, ready-made pizza melting through the oven grill, food poisoning and, oh everyone’s favourite, setting off the fire alarm.
+“What’s the worst that could happen?” you might say.
+There’s more than one answer: sparks when someone sticks foil into the microwave, ready-made pizza melting through the oven grill, food poisoning, and, oh, everyone’s favourite, setting off the fire alarm.
 Apart from my own ill-advised meals, I’ve heard horror stories of noodles ‘cooked’ in apple juice and brownies made with mayonnaise (apparently, it’s very good).
 Parents, please teach your kids how to cook!